AlejandroSuau/game-company-challenge/README.md

-# Paradox Interactive Interview Challenge
+# Game Company Interview Challenge

-_This is an API Challenge developed for Paradox Interactive company._
+_This is an API Challenge developed for a game company._

 > "Every failed experiment is one step closer to success." - Denzel Washington.